Embracer Group: Debt and restructuring (2022–present)

 In March 2024, Take-Two Interactive acquired Gearbox Entertainment, which was moved under the 2K label.
 After the sale closed, Gearbox Entertainment retained Gearbox Software, Gearbox Publishing, Gearbox Studio Montreal, Gearbox Studio Quebec, Gearbox Properties and the Borderlands, Homeworld, Risk of Rain, Brothers in Arms and Duke Nukem franchises, while Embracer Group retained Gearbox Publishing San Francisco (including Gearbox Shanghai), which was renamed Arc Games; Cryptic Studios; Lost Boys Interactive; and Captured Dimensions alongside several titles.
 Retained companies were integrated into other parts of Embracer Group.

-With the sale of Gearbox, Embracer CEO Lars Wingefors stated that the company restructuring was complete, and had no short term plans to restart mergers or acquisitions, instead focusing on "simply making better products and games" to improve cash flow.
+With the sale of Gearbox, Embracer CEO Lars Wingefors stated that the company restructuring was complete, and had no short-term plans to restart mergers or acquisitions, instead focusing on "simply making better products and games" to improve cash flow.
 From June 2023 to May 2024, the restructuring had led to the loss of 4532 employees, the closure of 44 studios, and cancellation of 80 in-development projects, including a new Deus Ex, TimeSplitters and Red Faction games.
 Despite these steps, the company still faced $1.5 billion in debt.

 In April 2024, Embracer Group announced that it would split up into three separate publicly traded companies on the Swedish stock market within the next two years.
-"Fellowship Entertainment" (under the working name "Middle-earth Enterprises & Friends"), the legal successor to Embracer Group, will be used for the commercial rights to J.R.R.
-Tolkien’s work The Hobbit and The Lord of the Rings, as well as intellectual properties Kingdom Come: Deliverance, Metro, Dead Island, Killing Floor, Darksiders, Remnant and Tomb Raider, amongst more than 300 other game IPs.
-"Fellowship Entertainment" will consist of companies such as 4A Games, Aspyr, CrazyLabs, Crystal Dynamics, Dambuster Studios, Dark Horse, Deca Games, Eidos-Montréal, Flying Wild Hog, Gunfire Games, Limited Run Games, Middle-earth Enterprises, Milestone, Plaion, Tarsier Studios, THQ Nordic, Tripwire Interactive, Vertigo Games and Warhorse Studios amongst more than 40 other companies.
-The Asmodee Group will be the publisher of board and card games from Asmodee and its studios, which came into effect in February 2025.
-"Coffee Stain Group" (under the working name "Coffee Stain & Friends") will consist of more than 250 passionate game developers and publishers, focused on community driven experiences.
-The group will include Coffee Stain, Ghost Ship and Tuxedo Labs as well as certain studios from Amplifier Game Invest, all based in Scandinavia.
+"Fellowship Entertainment" (under the working name "Middle-earth Enterprises & Friends") will be used for the commercial rights to J.R.R.
+Tolkien's work The Hobbit and The Lord of the Rings, as well as intellectual properties such as Tomb Raider, Darksiders, Dead Island, Kingdom Come: Deliverance, Metro, and Remnant.
+Studios joining the new company will include 4A Games, Crystal Dynamics, Dambuster Studios, Dark Horse Media, Eidos-Montréal, Fishlabs, Flying Wild Hog, Gunfire Games, Middle-earth Enterprises, RedOctane Games and Warhorse Studios.
+Embracer Group will remain as a company but would operate as a highly decentralized organization with distinct strategies across its business segments, and oversee IPs including Destroy All Humans!, Desperados, Gothic, Killing Floor, Kingdom of Amalur, MX vs. ATV, Reanimal, Ride, Screamer, Titan Quest, and Wreckfest, as well as licenses such as Hot Wheels Unleashed and SpongeBob SquarePants.
+Companies remaining with Embracer include Aspyr, Beamdog, CrazyLabs, Deca Games, Demiurge Studios, DPI Merchandising, Limited Run Games, Milestone, Plaion Partners, Plaion Pictures, THQ Nordic (including 35 studios and subsidiaries), Tripwire Interactive and Vertigo Games.
+The Asmodee Group will be the publisher of board and card games from Asmodee and its studios, which came into effect on 7 February 2025.
+"Coffee Stain Group" (under the working name "Coffee Stain & Friends") will focused on community driven experiences, and will include companies under the Coffee Stain group, Ghost Ship and Tuxedo Labs as well as certain studios from Amplifier Game Invest, all based in Scandinavia, which came into effect on 11 December 2025.
 Wingefors will own all three companies under the new holding company Embracer AB and remain as the group CEO once the splits are complete.